-Since 2017 it has been apparent that progression in maths at Isaac Newton has needed increased focus.
-The school has changed the way in which staff ensure progress leading to a significant increase in the progress and attainment measure at KS2 in 2019.
-In order to maintain and improve on these gains the school has ensured that we are:
+Since 2014 it has been apparent that progression in maths at Isaac Newton has needed increased focus.
+The school has changed the way in which staff ensure progress leading to a significant increase in the progress and attainment measure at KS2 in 2015.
+In order to maintain and improve on these gains staff have: